snakemake/snakemake/docs/snakefiles/rules.rst

 Snakefiles and Rules
 ====================

-A Snakemake workflow defines a data analysis in terms of rules, that are listed in so-called Snakefiles.
+A Snakemake workflow defines a data analysis in terms of rules that are specified in the Snakefile.
-Most importantly, a rule can consist of a name, input files, output files, and a shell command to generate the output from the input, i.e.
+Most commonly, rules consist of a name, input files, output files, and a shell command to generate the output from the input:

 .. code-block:: python